 Some Bluetooth powered speaker systems approach audiophile performance levels.
 Many accept apt-X® high-fidelity audio streaming, a form of Bluetooth that delivers a more detailed, less compressed signal.
 But all are compatible with standard Bluetooth, ensuring that whatever version your smartphone or tablet streams, you'll be able to play your music through the system.

-Using a pair of Bluetooth powered speakers with your computer can help reduce desktop clutter (Harman Kardon Nova pictured).
+Using a pair of Bluetooth powered speakers, like the Audioengine A5+ speakers, with your computer can help reduce desktop clutter.

 Wireless computer speakers